klauswuestefeld/prevayler-clj/README.md

+# Advantages

+Prevalence is the fastest possible and third simplest ACID persistence technique, combining the two simplest ones: http://en.wikipedia.org/wiki/System_Prevalence

+"Simplicity is prerequisite for reliability."
+Dijkstra (1970)

+# Shortcomings

+- RAM: Requires enough RAM to hold all the data in your system.
+- Start-up time: Entire system is read into RAM.

 # Usage

-- Get enough RAM to hold all you data.
+- Get enough RAM to hold all your data.
-- Model your business system as an event handling function.
+- Model your business system as a pure (no I/O) event handling function.
-- Guarantee persistence like this:
+- Guarantee persistence by applying all events to you system through Prevayler, like this:
 ```
 (let [my-file (File. "my-file")
       my-handler (fn [state event] (str state "Event:" event " "))  ; Any function